 - Cook the rice noodles according to package directions.
 Add the asparagus in the last minute of cooking.
 Drain and rinse well with cold water.
 Transfer to a serving bowl.

-- Add the chicken and green onions to the noodles and asparagus.
+- Add the chicken, red bell pepper, carrots and green onions to the noodles and asparagus.

 - Add the sauce and toss to coat.
 Serve.